Relief Funds Are Not Just For Large Corporations: All Companies Can BenefitSeptember 16, 2014

 - How do grants get approved?

 - How do organizations know that the money is being used appropriately?

 Different organizations have slightly different processes, and when we help an organization create or manage a fund, we personalize everything to suit that particular organization’s needs.

 Grant applications get reviewed, and then approved or declined based on the guidelines that an organization has established.
-We can provide a list of commonly used criteria, but what is great about the personalization process is that certain criteria can be adjusted specifically to suit your employee profile.
-For example, if you run a plant in a town with many military families, there can be grant criteria specifically geared to the needs of military families.
+We can provide a list of commonly used criteria, but what is great about the personalization process is that certain criteria can be adjusted specifically to suit an organization.

-In most cases, grant requests are approved or declined within 48 hours of receiving the request and all corroborating information, minimizing the wait time for employees in their time of need.
+In most cases, grant requests are approved or declined within 48 hours of receiving the request and all corroborating information, minimizing the wait time for grant recipients in their time of need.
 Funds are then distributed shortly after, according to the method set out in the fund information.

-Finally, these funds have a low incidence of application fraud simply because employees have a sense of ownership and responsibility toward them.
+Finally, these funds have a low incidence of application fraud simply because grant recipients have a sense of ownership and responsibility toward them.
 Their friends and colleagues have contributed in good faith, and that sense of community is a strong motivator for only applying when the need is real.